mikedewar/resume/README.md

 Profile
 =======

-I build tools designed to enable the design of data-rich systems in novel situations.
-My focus, and the focus that I encourage in others, is to use algorithms that can be clearly understood and interpreted in the organisations that deploy them.
+I build products based on algorithms, powered by data.
+I love bringing advanced techniques from data science together with mission-driven experts in order to build next generation products in novel domains.

 Education
 =========

--   *The University of Sheffield, UK*: PhD Thesis: <span>**‘A Framework for Modelling Dynamic Spatiotemporal Systems’**</span>.
+-   *The University of Sheffield, UK*: PhD Thesis: **‘A Framework for Modelling Dynamic Spatiotemporal Systems’**.
 Awarded June 2007.

--   *The University of Sheffield, UK*: <span>**1st Class MEng**</span>
-    in Control Systems Engineering.
+-   *The University of Sheffield, UK*: **1st Class MEng** in Control Systems Engineering.
 Awarded August 2002.

 Employment
 ==========
--   *January 2018 onwards*: **Mastercard, Vocalink Analytics**, Vice President of Data Science.
+-   *January 2018 onwards*: **Mastercard, Cyber & Intelligence**, Vice President of Data Science.

--   *May 2016 to January 2018*: **VocaLink Accura**, Director of Data Science.
+-   *May 2016 to January 2018*: **VocaLink**, Director of Data Science.

 -   *January 2014 to March 2016* : **New York Times R&D**, Data Scientist.